 In the past, she worked on a European project that developed a training curriculum with the aim of enhancing leadership capacity for data-informed school improvement.
 Currently, she is involved in two European projects, one on the topic of learning networks, and one that focuses on formative assessment.
 Teacher judgment, data use, equity, quality care and school policy are the main topics of both her research and teaching.

-Student Representative -Trista Hollweck
+Board Member -Trista Hollweck

 Trista Hollweck, PhD, is a Part-Time Professor in the Faculty of Education at the University of Ottawa in Ontario, Canada.
 Her doctoral research examines mentoring and coaching as professional learning within teacher induction.
 She teaches courses on curriculum, instruction and assessment, building safe & supportive learning environments, and supports teacher candidates from the Urban Communities Cohort during Practicum.
 Trista continues to work as an education consultant for the Western Quebec School Board, coordinating the Teacher Induction Program (TIP), which focuses on professional growth, mentoring and coaching fellowships, and teacher evaluation.
 She has been a secondary teacher, teacher trainer, and secondary school administrator.
 Trista holds a Post Graduate Certificate of Education (PGCE) from the University of Edinburgh, Scotland, a B.A from McGill University in Montreal and an M.Ed from the Ontario Institute in the Study of Education at the University of Toronto.